-The Cle Elum Project held its annual open house on July 20, 2012 and the turnout was great.
+The Cle Elum Project held its annual open house on July 19, 2013 and the turnout was great.
 The open house is an annual event with potluck format.
 A self-guided tour is set up and the public has an opportunity to get a closer look at the operation of the Cle Elum Project.
-Over 380 people attended the annual event.
+Over 320 people attended the annual event.
+As this contract was granted an extension to complete work in the incubation water damage Open House for July 18, 2014 was a held and over 550 people attended the event.

-The pre and post spawning meetings were held at the Cle Elum facility in August and October of 2012.
+Cle Elum is a central location to host meetings for west side folks or those in the Yakima and surrounding area.
+Numerous meetings with the Yakama Nation reps and Washington State agencies were held in the conference room of the Monitoring and Evaluation building.
+The pre and post spawning meetings were held at the Cle Elum facility in August and October of 2013.
 Bill Bosch met monthly to update data and transfer project information to YKFP website.
-In January 2013 a one day internal Project Annual Review meeting was held at the M&E office building.
+In November 2013 a one day internal Project Annual Review meeting was held at the M&E office building.